threatgrid/ctia/doc/data_structures.md

 ## Judgement

 A statement about the intent of an Observable.
-Since a core goal of the CIA is to provide a simple verdict service, these judgements are the basis for the returned verdicts.
-These are also the primary means by which users of the CIA go from observables on their system, to the indicators and threat intelligence data in CIA.
+Since a core goal of the CTIA is to provide a simple verdict service, these judgements are the basis for the returned verdicts.
+These are also the primary means by which users of the CTIA go from observables on their system, to the indicators and threat intelligence data in CTIA.

 | Key               | Value                                         | Mandatory? | default       | description                                                        |
 | --- | --- | --- | --- | --- |